 The project is based at the European University Institute, Florence.
 It is headed by Hanspeter Kriesi, Stein Rokkan Chair of Comparative Politics.

-The sub-project "Semi-automated Media Content Analysis" is located at the Institute of Computational Linguistics of the University of Zurich.
+The sub-project "Semi-automated Media Content Analysis" is located at the Department of Computational Linguistics of the University of Zurich.